Our goal is to share information and products that are truly helpful to renters.

 Roost’s approach to choosing renters insurance

 To compare the rates and coverage, we used each renter’s insurance company’s online quoting systems to get premium quotes.
-We requested $10,000 and $30,000 worth of personal property coverage with a $500 deductible and $100,000 liability coverage.

-How we compared renters insurance companies in Arizona
+How we compared renters insurance for Arizona

 Quality of coverage